russdill/lwip-nat/README.md

 The code is organized to make it easy to add support for additional protocols.

-Ideally, DNAT operates at a prerouting step, analyzing packets and making modifications before a routing decision is made. lwIP does not currently offer a prerouting hook, so the ip input hook is used instead.
+Ideally, SNAT operates at a prerouting step, analyzing packets and making modifications before a routing decision is made. lwIP does not currently offer a prerouting hook, so the ip input hook is used instead.
 Much of the basic ip input functionality is duplicated within the hook contained in